Exchange Programme

 • Have a GPA 3.0 and above

-• Have at least ONE semester remaining at USP after completion of the mobility
+• Have at least one semester remaining at USP after completion of the mobility placement

-• Must be a regional student (citizen of one of the USP’s 12 member countries)
+• Be a citizen of one of the USP’s 12 member countries

 Cost – Who pays for what